-9. Governing Law.
+8. Governing Law.
 The rights of the Parties under this Agreement shall be in addition to, and not in limitation or exclusion of, any other rights that they may have (whether by agreement, operation of law, or otherwise).
 This Agreement shall be governed by, and construed in accordance with the laws of the State of New York (without reference to its choice of law doctrine).

-10. Waiver and Process.
-Any provisions in the Underlying Master Agreements regarding waiver of immunity, waiver of trial by jury, and process shall apply to this Agreement in the same manner and to the same extent as if such references were contained in this Agreement.
+9. Waiver and Process.
+Any provisions in the Underlying Master Agreements regarding waiver of immunity and process shall apply to this Agreement in the same manner and to the same extent as if such references were contained in this Agreement.
+THE PARTIES EACH HEREBY AGREE TO WAIVE THEIR RESPECTIVE RIGHTS TO JURY TRIAL OF ANY DISPUTE BASED UPON OR ARISING OUT OF THIS AGREEMENT OR ANY OTHER AGREEMENTS RELATING HERETO OR ANY DEALINGS AMONG THEM RELATING TO THE TRANSACTIONS.

-11. Assignment and Amendment. (a) Any assignment or other transfer of an Underlying Master Agreement and Transactions subject thereto by any Enron Party to an Enron Affiliate or by any Counterparty Party to a Counterparty Affiliate permitted under an Underlying Master Agreement, including, without limitation, whether by any permitted consolidation or amalgamation with, merger with or into, or transfer of substantially all of its assets to such entity, shall be made without relieving the assigning Party from liability thereunder and expressly subject and subordinate to this Agreement.
+10. Assignment and Amendment. (a) Any assignment or other transfer of an Underlying Master Agreement and Transactions subject thereto by any Enron Party to an Enron Affiliate or by any Counterparty Party to a Counterparty Affiliate permitted under an Underlying Master Agreement, including, without limitation, whether by any permitted consolidation or amalgamation with, merger with or into, or transfer of substantially all of its assets to such entity, shall be made without relieving the assigning Party from liability thereunder and expressly subject and subordinate to this Agreement.